 Be Positive, Stay Happy, Let Small Things Go

-Another way to avoid building resentments in a marriage and to maintain the feeling of happiness is just to let the small things go.
-In most relationships, there can be big problems (such as, for example, infidelity or one partner leading the couple into financial problems) and of course, those should be addressed directly and as quickly as possible, to resolve them and help to maintain the relationship.
+Another way to avoid building resentment in marriage and maintain happiness is to let the small things go.
+In most relationships, there can be big problems (such as, for example, infidelity or one partner leading the couple into financial problems), and of course, those should be addressed directly and as quickly as possible to resolve them and help to maintain the relationship.

 Building a Happy Marriage Means Taking Care of Yourself

-In relationships, sometimes one or both partners let themselves go, and this can negatively affect the whole relationship.
+In relationships, sometimes one or both partners let themselves go, negatively affecting the whole relationship.
 Taking care of yourself can apply to your appearance, and it is helpful to continue to present yourself attractively (at least sometimes) to your partner.
 However, taking care of yourself also applies to attending to your emotional and psychological health.

-Every person has certain physical, emotional, and psychological needs that must be met for them to be personally happy.
-In a relationship, it can be tempting to sacrifice one's self for the other person or the relationship.
-However, each partner does need to take care of themselves and keep themselves well so that they can work alongside their partner to make the marriage as happy as it can be.
+Every person has certain physical, emotional, and psychological needs that must be met to be personally happy.
+It can be tempting to sacrifice oneself for the other person or the relationship in a relationship.
+However, each partner needs to take care of themselves and keep themselves well to work alongside their partner to make the marriage as happy as possible.